 Order cycle time refers to the total time it takes to fulfill an order, starting from the moment the customer places it to when it is delivered.
 This metric encompasses several stages, including order processing, picking, packing, and shipping.

-Why is it important?
-Order cycle time directly impacts operational efficiency and customer experience.
+Order cycle time is important because it directly impacts operational efficiency and customer experience.
 A shorter cycle time ensures faster deliveries, which enhances customer satisfaction while reducing costs.
 For companies, this translates to a competitive edge in today’s fast-paced market.
 Businesses that consistently deliver quicker and more reliable service are more likely to retain customers and outperform competitors.

 Optimizing each of these components leads to faster order completion, improved warehouse throughput, and happier customers.
 With shorter cycle times, businesses can boost their efficiency and deliver the seamless experiences customers expect.